 Yi-hui Lee, a native of Taiwan, became the unit coordinator for the TTU Ethics Center in Spring 2012.
 She holds a Ph.D. in Theatre Arts from Texas Tech University and based her dissertation on a graduate internship at the J. Paul Getty Museum in Los Angeles, California.
 Until summer 2011, Yi-hui worked as a graduate assistant in the Ethics Center, managed the annual Matador Ethics Video Challenge program, and supported assessment efforts.

-Caleb Cox is the Ethics Center’s Student Assistant as of Fall 2011, and a Business Administration student studying marketing and management in the Rawls College of Business.
+Caleb Cox is the Administrative Planner for the Ethics Center and Office of Planning and Assessment, and a Business Administration student studying marketing in the Rawls College of Business.
 A graduate of Red Oak High School, Caleb is an accomplished trumpet player who marched with the Goin’ Band in the 2010 football season.
-This semester, Caleb is working with the Ethics Center to support a campus-wide research project being led by Dr. Howard Curzer from the Department of Philosophy.

 Joe Street joined the Ethics Center as the Senior Business Assistant in 2013.
 He is originally from Kansas City, but has lived in Lubbock since 2010.
 Joe earned a B.A. in Philosophy and English from Texas Tech University in 2013.